 Non Executive Directors

 Andrew is a chartered accountant with a background in audit and advisory services.
-In 2010 he retired from KPMG, a major accounting and advisory firm, after a career spanning 33 years in the UK and overseas.
+Formerly a partner in a major accounting and advisory firm with a career spanning 33 years in the UK and overseas, Andrew has experience of working with a variety of commercial and not-for-profit organisations.
+For the past ten years, he has held non-executive director roles in a range of organisations and currently chairs a West Midlands Building Society.

-Now settled south of Tarporley, Andrew pursues a variety of interests including volunteering with a community based Credit Union.
+Based south of Tarporley, Andrew continues to pursue a variety of interests that include the support of local charities and volunteering with a community based Credit Union.

 Ros Fallon was born in Liverpool and qualified there as a Registered Nurse in 1980.
 Ros then moved to Manchester to work in cardiothoracic surgery and subsequently qualified as a Registered Midwife.
 Ros practiced as a clinical midwife for 17 years in Manchester, Cheshire and Warrington before undertaking an MSc in Health Informatics and moving into strategic leadership roles.